ArijMekki/Open-Source-SAST/README.md

 - Provides real-time reporting

-- Cover multiple languages that developers use.
+- Cover multiple languages that developers use

 # How Does Static Code Analysis Work?

 ![This is an image](https://deepsource.io/images/blog/static-analysis-python/pipeline.png) For more information about how Static Code Analysis work check the following article:
 - [A hands-on introduction to static code analysis](https://deepsource.io/blog/introduction-static-code-analysis/)
+-
 # Open Source SAST tools

 ## Semgrep

 ### What is Semgrep?

 ![This is an image](https://raw.githubusercontent.com/returntocorp/semgrep/develop/semgrep.svg)

 - Semgrep is a fast, open-source, static analysis tool for finding bugs and enforcing code standards at editor, commit, and CI time.

 - Semgrep analyzes code locally on the computer or in the build environment: code is never uploaded.

 - Semgrep supports 20+ languages [[Link](https://semgrep.dev/docs/)].

 ### Requirements

-You need to install [Docker](https://github.com/ArijMekki/Open-Source-SAST/blob/main/Docker.md) and [Docker compose](https://github.com/ArijMekki/Open-Source-SAST/blob/main/Docker_Compose.md) in order to run the Semgrep and [ELK](https://github.com/ArijMekki/Open-Source-SAST/blob/main/ELK.md) images.
+You need to install [Docker](https://github.com/ArijMekki/Open-Source-SAST/blob/main/Docker.md) and [Docker compose](https://github.com/ArijMekki/Open-Source-
+SAST/blob/main/Docker_Compose.md) in order to run the Semgrep and [ELK](https://github.com/ArijMekki/Open-Source-SAST/blob/main/ELK.md) images.

 ### Installation

 #### Docker image installation

 To install the semgrep docker image, you can run the following command:

   `$docker pull returntocorp/semgrep:latest`